izykitten/U-Key/README.md

 ![keypad](https://user-images.githubusercontent.com/93742413/226099076-105fcbdf-e777-49a4-bdfc-deebb8ce7709.png)

-# Currently being ported to [VCC](https://vcc.docs.vrchat.com/)!

-This is a fork of the known keypad from Foorack, I'm currently porting it to be used on par with [UwUtils](https://github.com/Reava/UwUtils) or standalone, with the latest Udon goodies (Like Remote String Loading) and in general, just a big refresh of it whilst keeping it mostly similar.

-! **I'm also rewriting this readme as I'm changing/updating things.**
+# Easy to use & Drag and Drop

 This is a drag-and-drop Keypad/Passcode Prefab for VRChat worlds made in Unity **2019.4.31f1** and **SDK3** with Udon.
-This prefab requires no coding from your part and is very easy to setup.
-Password and target door are both easily configurable, with optional support for custom activation scripts if wanting more advanced activations.
+**This prefab requires no coding from your part and is very easy to setup. ** Password and target door are both easily configurable, with optional support for custom activation scripts if wanting more advanced functions.

+There are many ways of customizing the keypad, from many options, audio feedback, automatic granting, teleport on grant, changing the text displayed, easily customizable UI, expandable features via the program relays, remote string loading, etc!
+There is also extensive debugging done with the logs to allow easy understanding of its behaviour and fast support in case you encounter an issue.

 ## **📥 Download:**